 Choose a knife you will want to use for both mixing and sculpturing the paint.

-Another point I must make is that you will come to have a favorite brush or brushes and after a while they will wear out but you will still use them and find you cannot use a newer brush in the same way as the old favorite brush.
+Another point I must make is that you will come to have a favorite brush or brushes and after a while they will wear out.
+Don’t keep using worn out brushes because you will find you cannot use a newer brush in the same way as the old favorite brush.

 This is a bad habit and will restrict your painting skills therefore it is better to have several brushes of the same kind.